evansbenj/Reduced-Representation-Workshop/4_Mapping_reads_to_a_reference_genome.md

 `/apps/samtools/0.1.19/samtools depth XXX_sorted.bam | awk '{sum+=$3} END { print "Average = ",sum/NR}'`

 Here the vertical bar `|` is a "pipe" that sends the information from the command before it to the command after it.
 So the data you generated will be parsed with the unix `awk` command.
-This will add the values of the third column `$3` to a variable called `sum` and then at the end (`END`) print out the word `Average` followed by the quotient `sum/NR` where NR is the number of rows.
+This will add the values of the third column `$3` to a variable called `sum` and then at the end (`END`) print out the word `Average` followed by the quotient `sum/NR` where `NR` is a built in variable that keeps track of the number of records.
+A good description of `awk` is [here](http://www.folkstalk.com/2011/12/good-examples-of-awk-command-in-unix.html).

 Now it is your turn.
 Using the manual for [samtools](http://www.htslib.org/doc/samtools-0.1.19.html) please quantify how many reads mapped to yoru chromosome for each individual.